-These case studies showcase examples of how Queenslanders are implementing different workforce solutions.
+These case studies showcase examples of Queensland businesses and organisations implementing different workforce solutions.

 Do you have a great story to tell about how you've found, trained and kept the right workers?

-Share your story, ideas and tips to help benefit other employers.
-Complete the story submission form or join the Workforce Collaboration Hub on LinkedIn.
+Share your story, ideas and tips to help benefit other employers and organisations.
+Complete the story submission form.

 We sincerely thank all businesses and organisations involved for helping to profile these great initiatives.